naserih/texTRACTOR/README.md

     python main.py
     ```

-    This command will start the Textractor web application.
+    This command will start the TexTRACTOR web application.

 2. For converting notes from text to PDF, use the following command:

     ```bash
-    python doc2pdf.py
+    python DOC2PDF.py
     ```

     This script facilitates the conversion of text notes to PDF format.

 That's it!
-You are now ready to leverage Textractor for pain annotation in clinical notes.
+You are now ready to leverage TexTRACTOR for pain annotation in clinical notes.
 Explore the web application, annotate pain scores, and contribute to the advancement of healthcare research.